Deister

 It has a total length of 21 km (14 mi), and rises in the Hofeler to a height of 395 m (1,250 ft).
 The highest point is the Bröhn at 405 m (1,312 ft).

 The chain is well-wooded and abounds in game.
-From the 17th century on there were several coal mines; the last were abandoned in the 1950s.
+From the 17th century on there were several coal mines; the last was abandoned in the 1950s.
 Sandstone from quarries in eastern Deister was used in several important buildings all over Europe, including the opera house in Hanover and the Reichstag in Berlin.
 Today the Deister is a popular target for people of the Hanover area for walking and cycling.

 The Deister is a border region since ancient times.
 Here one can find many places with memorial stones, tumuli and ruins of castles.

 Flora and fauna

 The ridge is covered by a mixed forest of beech and spruce and, in places, also beech and oak.
 On the Cecilienhöhe near Bad Nenndorf, at the picnic area of Lauenau-Feggendorf and southwest of the old forester's lodge at Köllnischfeld are several examples of the rare, native dwarf beech (Süntelbuche).

 Amongst the rarer plants on the Deister are species of holly, mezereon, orchids, sundews, globeflowers, hard shield fern, and great snowdrops.

 The Deister is home to the typical animals found in the German Central Uplands.
 Red deer, roe deer and wild boar are very common.
 Other wild animals occurring here are the pine marten and beech marten, stoat, polecat, dwarf weasel and red fox.
 Birds of prey include the buzzard, goshawk and red kite.
 Rarer small animals include the mouse-eared bat and lesser horseshoe bat.